 So far, Contraband is the only major bootleg label I have seen used recycled official album covers for packaging.
 They must have gotten these two – and only these two – for free/next to nothing and decided to use them for these reissues ca. 1975/6.

-Two different covers can be identified.
+Three different covers can now be identified (unless # 3 is just a buyer substituting for a missing generic white cardboard cover but that’s rare).
 A cover with a male portrait shot wearing a Paisley pattern shirt or jacket, most likely by a Hispanic artist, listing an address in Spanish in Puerto Rico and one in Philadelphia; the word “Borincanas” appears in the lower part of the front cover – a nickname for a person from Puerto Rico:

 Update: 29 April 2016: I was in a local small record store today and given access to a “secret back room” with higher priced originals and bootlegs, after expressing interest in first pressings.
 Well, among other things, here is what I came upon: